 Tourist information

-Tourist information Krnov is located a few meters from the town hall at Hobzíkova 13.
-It provides information about the sights in the city and its surroundings and arranges rooms all year round.
-It is open from 9 am to 5 pm, except on Sunday.
+The Krnov Tourist Information Office is located a few meters from the town hall at Hobzíkova 13.
+It provides information about the sights in the town and the surrounding area all year round and arranges accommodation.
+It is open from 9 am to 5 pm, except on Sundays.

 Parking

 Parking is possible in many places in the city.
-Directly on the market square it costs a fee.
-If you want to park relaxed without a fee, you can park your car for example at Petrovická street.
+There is a charge directly on the marketplace.
+If you want to park your car without paying a fee, you can do so at Petrovická, for example.

 Accommodation